authindicators/rfc-brand-indicators-for-message-identification/README.md

    Assertion Record and constructs the URI(s) to the requested Indicator(s) to be placed in the BIMI-Location header.

+Blank, et al.             Expires 6 March 2024                  [Page 8]

+Internet-Draft                    BIMI                    September 2023

 3.2.
 Indicator

    The icon, logo, image, mark, or other graphical representation of the brand.
 The Indicator is defined in a common image format with restrictions detailed in the Assertion Record Definition (#assertion- record-definition).

-Blank, et al.           Expires 19 February 2024                [Page 8]

-Internet-Draft                    BIMI                       August 2023

 3.3.
 Mark Verifying Authority (MVA)